omni-us/jsonargparse/README.rst

 --------------

 Another case of restricted values is string choices.
-In addition to the common :code:`choices` given as a list of strings, it is also possible to provide as type an :code:`Enum` class.
+In addition to the common ``choices`` given as a list of strings, it is also possible to provide as type an ``Enum`` class.
 This has the added benefit that strings are mapped to some desired values.
 For example:

 .. testsetup:: enum